 Figure 2.
-Voltage-current characteristics of the discharge: (a) magnetically insulated mode at several gas flowrates (2.40 kG in the anode), (b) partially direct mode.
+Voltage-current characteristics of the discharge: (a) magnetically insulated mode at several gas flowrates (2.40 kG in the anode), (b) partially direct mode (50 sccm gas flowrate).

 Voltage-current characteristics of the discharge in the magnetically insulated mode and in the partially direct mode can be compared respectively with the I(U) data from the magnetically insulated discharge at PISCES [2] and with the measured and theoretical I(U) dependence from PSI-1 where the zone of the direct discharge was considered [4].
 These I(U) plots have similar growth of the arc current with the arc voltage.
 However, in our case the discharge voltage is larger than ~100 V compared with ~70 V in PSI-2 (70 sccm of D2 gas, 7 kW arc power, cylindrical cathode, B = 1.6 kG at the anode) and ~70 V in PISCES.

 The discharge resistance weakly decreases with the discharge power in both discharge modes.
 At high magnetic field and at the arc power above 20 kW sufficient for dense plasma production, the resistance of both discharges is 1–1.5 Ohm.
-The probe ion saturation current at the axis in the partially direct discharge mode is proportional to the arc power and within the measurement accuracy is the same for 0.8 and 2.05 kG field in the anode.
+The ion saturation current at the axis in the partially direct discharge mode is proportional to the arc power and within the measurement accuracy is the same for 0.8 and 2.05 kG field in the anode.

 Better knowledge of potential distribution is beneficial for understanding of the discharge physics in the two modes.
 We used a double probe to measure the radial profiles of the ion saturation current, electron temperature, and floating potential.
-Variation of the electron temperature with radius is substantial, so we used Te points to estimate the plasma density profiles.
+Variation of the electron temperature with radius is substantial, so we used Te data to estimate the plasma density profiles.
 Figures 3–4 show the floating potential profiles, and plasma density and electron temperature in both modes.
 The floating potential is measured relative to the ground.
 Also the “anode shadow” is shown, which corresponds to the radius of the anode hole at the rear end of the anode.
 The electron temperature was measured at three radial positions: at r=0, 15, 25 mm.
 The cathode potential is typically –80–100 V relative to the ground.
 In larger magnetic field the on-axis plasma density is slightly higher.
 However, the width of the density profile is the same.
 Plasma densities in both modes are comparable, and it is remarkable that in both modes the plasma density is peaked at the axis.

 The experimental results obtained in the two modes apparently contradict the intuitive expectation that the discharge in the magnetically insulated mode should be the one with higher voltage and relatively smaller current, because the cathode is separated from the anode by a substantial gap across magnetic field.
-However, the dependence of the arc current and voltage as well as the plasma density on the magnetic field turned out to be very weak.
+The dependence of the arc current and voltage as well as the plasma density on the magnetic field turned out to be very weak.
 There is also little difference between the modes in the arc current, voltage, and in the plasma density profiles.